Logo

 $1K to $10K range

-Stereoscopic VR cameras commonly run from one thousand to ten thousand dollars.
+Stereoscopic 3D cameras commonly run from one thousand to ten thousand dollars.
 Out of reach for normal creators who just want to make immersive video without taking out a small loan.

 Software